-Why Women’s History Month is in March
+Why Women’s Month Falls in March and Its Celebration, History

 MARCH: Women’s History Month.
-Photo: Smcl
+Photo: Smcl |

 March is National Women's History Month, but since women are pretty historic year-round, it begs the question: Why March?
 Is this month significant to women's history, or is it just an arbitrary month on the calendar?
 The answer involves a little bit of history and a little bit of coincidence.